Frequently Asked Questions

 A pre-registered Beginner series is a great place to start.
-Alternatively, Therapeutic Yoga is a very slow and gentle class with lots of modifications offered, especially if you have any pain or injuries.
+Alternatively, Physio-Yoga is a slow and gentle class with lots of modifications offered, especially if you have any pain or injuries.
 Many of the classes on our summer schedule are beginner friendly.
 Check out our class descriptions page for more info on the classes currently being offered.

 Our teachers love working with new students and are happy to show you around the studio and help you get settled.
 Arrive a few minutes early to let your instructor know that you’re new to yoga so they can give you extra support and attention during class.